eli32-vlc/gfwmass/README.md

 This will:
 1. Generate 200 subdomains
 2. Add all DNS records to Cloudflare
-3. Install Caddy and Xray
+3. Install Caddy, certbot, and Xray
 4. Deploy configurations
 5. Restart services